yanickrochon/co-efficient/README.md

 rely a lot on data contexts and some shortcuts can be made to improve performance there also.
 * **More Events** : Add events to the parser and compiler.
 * **Features** : Even though this project is meant to be lightweight and extendable, some features may still be missing.
-Since this project belongs is open source, new features will come as needed from the user base.
-For example, a rendering/streaming timeout could be useful.
+Since this project is open source, new features will come as needed from the user base (you).
+For example, a rendering/streaming timeout might be useful.
-Or perhaps built-in support for rendering any given templates as string instead of files.
+Or perhaps built-in support for rendering any given templates from strings instead of files only.

 ## Features